COVID-19 indoor space breakthrough as ‘radical’ chemistry can kill the virus in air conditioners and purifiers.

 Unlike direct ultraviolet light, which only targets the virus’ RNA in the nucleocapsid, MOF-based photocatalysis unleashes huge amounts of hydroxyl radicals which damage the exterior organic material, like the spike proteins that allow the virus to attach itself to human lungs.
 The power of these hydroxyl radicals is already being used by framergy to destroy perfluoroalkyl and polyfluoroalkyl substances, sometimes referred to as ‘forever chemicals’, in drinking water, and the Company was recently awarded Phase II grant for this technology by the US Environmental Protection Agency.

-Titanium MOFs, first invented in 2009 by CNRS in France and KRICT in South Korea, are proving to be extraordinary materials with usages ranging from sunblocks to hydrogen catalysis.
+Titanium MOFs, first invented in 2009 by CNRS in France, are proving to be extraordinary materials with usages ranging from sunblocks to hydrogen catalysis.
 With this breakthrough, any negative air pressure device such as an air purifier or respiratory mask can be used to destroy COVID-19. framergy is the pioneer in commercializing MOFs, which are distributed by Strem Chemicals.
 The Company is working with its partners in the US, Europe, and Japan to conduct a whole suite of tests to prove the efficiency of MOF-based COVID-19 photocatalysis.